How to resize logical volume management devices that use Azure Disk Encryption

 sudo lvextend -r -L +2G /dev/vgname/lvname

-Screenshot showing the code that increases the size of the logical volume.
-The command and the results are highlighted.
+Screenshot showing the code that increases the size of the logical volume with the command and results highlighted.

 6. Verify the new sizes for the LV and the file system: